CONFEST-2026/confest-2026.github.io/location/index.md

 ### Getting around

-The conference will be held on the campus of the University of Liverpool.
+The conference will be held on the campus of the University of Liverpool (in the [Central Teaching Hub](https://confest-2026.github.io/concur](https://www.liverpool.ac.uk/central-teaching-hub/))).
 The campus is easily reached from the city centre, the station and many hotels on foot (and also by bus).

 ### Where to stay